LucidVR/opengloves-driver/README.md

 #### OpenGloves UI
 **[OpenGloves UI]** is an application that ships with the driver on Steam. <br>
-It provides additonal features for configuring driver related features, such as:<br>
+It provides additional features for configuring driver related features, such as:<br>
 - Managing driver settings
 - Force Feedback Testing
 - Automatically calibrating Controller ⟷ Glove offsets